What are the key features of an AI intranet for enterprise organizations in 2026?

 essential AI intranet features image featuring staffbase AI-powered features6.
 Sentiment analysis & AI-based analytics

 Reach alone doesn’t equal impact.
-In 2026, enterprise organizations need more than open rates — they need insight into how employees interpret, react to, and engage with communication.
+In 2026, enterprise organizations require insight into how employees interpret, react to, and engage with communication.
 That’s where AI-based analytics and sentiment analysis become essential.

 Why this matters at enterprise scale